Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Introduction

-Several experimental excesses near 95~GeV have been reported across different search channels, suggesting intriguing hints of a light scalar resonance.
-The earliest indication dates back to 2003, when the LEP experiment observed a local significance of $2.3\sigma$ in the process $e^+e^- \rightarrow ZS\,(\rightarrow b\bar{b})$ around 98~GeV, where $S$ denotes a hypothetical lighter Higgs boson~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}.
+Several experimental excesses near 95 GeV have been reported across different search channels, suggesting intriguing hints of a light scalar resonance.
+The earliest indication dates back to 2003, when the LEP experiment observed a local significance of $2.3\sigma$ for a hypothetical lighter Higgs boson $S$ with a mass around 98 GeV in the process $e^+e^- \rightarrow ZS\,(\rightarrow b\bar{b})$~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}.
 In 2018, the CMS Collaboration reported a local excess of $2.8\sigma$ in the $gg \to S \to \gamma\gamma$ channel at a mass of 95.3~GeV, based on the combined 8~TeV (19.7~fb$^{-1}$) and 13~TeV (35.9~fb$^{-1}$) datasets~\cite{CMS:2018cyk}.
-Further hints appeared in 2022, when CMS reported a $3.1\sigma$ excess in the $pp \to S \to \tau^+\tau^-$ channel near 100~GeV~\cite{CMS:2022goy}.
+Additional evidence emerged in 2022, when CMS reported a $3.1\sigma$ excess in the $pp \to S \to \tau^+\tau^-$ channel near 100~GeV~\cite{CMS:2022goy}.
 More recently, in 2024, both major LHC collaborations released updated diphoton results: CMS observed a $2.9\sigma$ excess at 95.4~GeV~\cite{CMS:2024yhz}, while ATLAS reported a milder $1.7\sigma$ excess at 95.3~GeV in $pp \to S \to \gamma\gamma$~\cite{ATLAS:2024bjr}.
-Taken together, these observations may point toward the existence of a light Higgs-like scalar with a mass around 95.5 GeV.
+Taken together, these observations may point toward the existence of a light Higgs with a mass around 95.5 GeV.

-The collider phenomenology of a hypothetical 95~GeV light Higgs boson has been extensively explored in recent studies through Monte Carlo (MC) simulations~\cite{Sharma:2024vhv, Wang:2024bkg, Dutta:2023cig, Dong:2024ipo, Xu:2025vmy}.
+The collider phenomenology of the hypothetical light Higgs boson has been extensively explored in recent studies through Monte Carlo (MC) simulations~\cite{Sharma:2024vhv, Wang:2024bkg, Dutta:2023cig, Dong:2024ipo, Dong:2025orv}.
 Hadron colliders, such as the Large Hadron Collider (LHC), operate at high center-of-mass energies, enabling the exploration of a wide range of physical processes~\cite{CMS:2007sch, ATLAS:2010ojh}.
 However, the complex QCD background at hadron colliders poses a major challenge for precision measurements and for probing subtle new-physics signals.
-Our previous analysis indicates that achieving a $5\sigma$ discovery significance in the top-pair-associated diphoton channel, $pp \to t\bar{t}S(\to \gamma\gamma)$, at the High-Luminosity LHC (HL-LHC) requires a production cross section exceeding approximately 0.3~fb.
+Our previous analysis indicates that achieving a $5\sigma$ discovery significance in the top-pair-associated diphoton channel, $pp \to t\bar{t}S(\to \gamma\gamma)$, at the High-Luminosity LHC (HL-LHC) requires a production cross section exceeding approximately 0.3~fb~\cite{Dong:2024ipo}.
 Signals with smaller cross sections may instead be probed through alternative decay channels or at future collider facilities.